Permutations of 3 balls (Photo credit: Wikipedia) |

 :

-• Start with a '2' and then recurse over rest of the 'n - 1' numbers.
+: - Start with 'i' and then recurse over rest of the 'n - 1' numbers.

 :